Strong Coupling to Two-Dimensional Anderson Localized Modes

 the two new eigenmodes of the coupled system are no longer degenerated.
 This defines the strong coupling regime.
+For a quantum two-level system, $\Gamma_S^{\textit{NR}}=0$ and the condition is simply $g_c \ge \Gamma_M/4$, which is consistent with the usual criterion in cavity-QED~\cite{Yoshie2004,note_CQED}.
 The frequency splitting between the two eigenmodes is given by the Rabi frequency $\Omega_R$, such that

 The spectral width $\Gamma$ of the new eigenmodes is the average of $\Gamma_S^{\textit{NR}}$ and $\Gamma_M$, i.e., of the intrinsic linewidths of the uncoupled system.
 Let us note that condition (\ref{strong_coupling_criterion}) is not sufficient to ensure that the Rabi splitting is larger than the linewidth (this would be a necessary condition to observe Rabi oscillations in the time domain).
 One needs to satisfy the more restrictive condition $2\Omega_R\ge\Gamma$, that reads